timboettiger/action-replay-mk-iii/README.md

 ## Further Insights

+In addition to the main information about the MK III features, I’ve also compiled other interesting insights about the cheat device that caught my attention during my research.

 ### Game Converters and Adapters

+Many people search the internet for help finding a well-functioning cartridge adapter to play games from another region on a Super Nintendo.
+There are certainly a few decent options, but the best one is the Action Replay MK III.
+Most adapters don’t support complex late-release games, don’t pass through the cartridge’s enhancement chips, and so on.

 | **Adapter Name**                          | **Region** | **Slot Type** | **Cart-Slots** | **PAR** | **GG** | **DB** | **Slomo** | **ROM** | **CIC** |
 |-------------------------------------------|------------|---------------|----------------|---------|--------|--------|-----------|---------|---------|